Chemical Oxygen Demand definition

 Chemical Oxygen Demand means a measure of the capacity of water to consume oxygen as a result of oxidation of inorganic chemicals and decomposition of organic matter;

-Chemical Oxygen Demand or "COD" means a measure of the oxygen required to oxidize all compounds, both organic and inorganic, in water.
+Chemical Oxygen Demand or "COD" means a measure of the amount of oxygen required to oxidize organic and oxidizable inorganic compounds in water.

 Chemical Oxygen Demand means the quantity of oxygen utilized in the chemical oxidation of organic matter, expressed in mg/l as determined in accordance with standard laboratory procedure as set out in the latest edition of "Standard Methods for the Examination of Water and Wastewater."